 Greta B. Williams is a partner in the Washington, D.C. office of Gibson Dunn & Crutcher.
 She is a member of the firm’s Litigation and Labor & Employment Departments.

-Ms. Williams frequently writes on employment law and trade secret related topics.
+Ms. Williams was named by Law 360 as a 2018 Rising Star for Employment.
+She frequently writes on employment law and trade secret related topics.
 She is the co-author of the annual “Trade Secrets Litigation Round-Up” published in BNA’s Patent, Trademark & Copyright Journal.

 Ms. Williams earned her law degree in 2009 from University of California, Berkeley School of Law (Boalt Hall).
 She graduated cum laude from Amherst College in 2003, with a Bachelor of Arts degree in Law, Jurisprudence and Social Thought.
 Before law school, Ms. Williams worked as a television news writer.

 Ms. Williams is a member of the District of Columbia and the California bars, and is admitted to practice before the U.S. Courts of Appeals for the Second, Ninth and Federal Circuits, the U.S. District Court for the Central District of California, and the U.S. Court of Federal Claims.
 Ms. Williams also serves on the firm’s Diversity Committee.